The HPSS Archive System¶

 Introduction¶

 The High Performance Storage System (HPSS) is a modern, flexible, performance-oriented mass storage system.
-It has been used at NERSC for archival storage since 1998.
-HPSS is intended for long term storage of data that is not frequently accessed.
+HPSS is intended for long-term storage of data that is not frequently accessed.

 A Beginner's Guide to HPSS¶

 This section contains a few quick instructions to get you started using HPSS.
-For more in depth information please read the sections below.
+We recommend you also review the best practices and read about HPSS usage charging and data sharing.
+For more in-depth information about HPSS commands, see the pages about hsi

 You can log onto HPSS by using hsi